You can export a data file that describes the project and enables you to re-create it either with related media or by using another editing system.

-The capture device (e.g., capture card or FireWire port) must have device control that uses timecode.
+The capture device (for example, capture card or FireWire port) must have device control that uses timecode.

 Videotapes must each have a unique reel number and be formatted with timecode before you shoot video.

 Merged clips are supported in standardized EDLs.
-EDLs will interpret the merged clip sequence track items in the same way it currently does for separate audio and audio clips that are used together in the sequence at the same time locations.
-The target application will not show the clips as merged.
-The audio and video will be seen as separate clips.
-Source timecode is used for both video and audio portions.
+EDLs interpret the merged clip sequence track items in the same way they currently do for separate audio and audio clips that are used together in the sequence at the same time locations.
+The target application does not show the clips as merged.
+The audio and video are seen as separate clips.
+The source timecode is used for both video and audio portions.

 Clip names with more than eight characters long get truncated due to the limit set by EDL 8 character specifications.
 To see the full clip name:

 The plug-in fully supports these elements of a project.
 The plug-in does not convert audio pan, gain, and level changes, and 5.1 audio.
 Stereo audio channels are separated into two tracks in the Avid Media Composer sequence.